hpe-dev-incubator/hpe-dev-portal/content/blog/integrating-k8sgpt-to-empower-kubernetes-with-ai-in-hpe-greenlake-for-private-cloud-enterprise.md

 This blog post explores the convergence of K8s and AI through K8sGPT, a tool for scanning the K8s cluster, diagnosing and triaging K8s issues using AI.
-It describes the detailed process to integrate K8sGPT with local LLM model to empower K8s in HPE GreenLake for Private Cloud Enterprise.
+It describes the detailed process to integrate K8sGPT with local LLM models to empower K8s in HPE GreenLake for Private Cloud Enterprise.

 ### Prerequisites